wagtail/wagtail-live/docs/howto/webhook_receiver.md

 The `dispatch_event` method is the 'entry point' to the `BaseMessageReceiver` class.

 We will receive most updates when a message/post is added, edited, or deleted in the input source.
-Therefore, the first thing we will want to do when we receive a new update is finding its type i.e addition/edition/deletion.
+Therefore, the first thing we will want to do when we receive a new update is finding its type i.e addition, edition or deletion.
 Then, we'll invoke the corresponding handler i.e `add_message`, `change_message` or `delete_message`.

 For example, if an input source sends payloads like these:
 ```python